iAbhishek91/learn-docker-kubernetes/kubernetes/minikube.md

 When systemd is chosen as the init system for a Linux distribution, the init process generates and consumes a root control group (cgroup) and acts as a cgroup manager.
 Systemd has a tight integration with cgroups and will allocate cgroups per process. cgroupfs is the default cgroup manager for docker.
 It’s possible to configure your container runtime and the kubelet to use cgroupfs.
 Using cgroupfs alongside systemd means that there will then be two different cgroup managers.

-Since cggroup are used to restrict resources per process, one cggroup manager will simplify the resource management.
+Since cgroup are used to restrict resources per process, one cgroup manager will simplify the resource management.

 Across the cluster cgroup manager should be consistent (kubelet, docker and other processes)